grahamcarman/docs/learn/use-case-setup-teardown-data-quality.md

 sidebar_label: "Efficient data quality checks for ML"
 ---

-To get valuable insight from machine learning models you need to make sure that the data you use to train them is of high quality.
+To get valuable insight from machine learning models, you need to make sure that the data you use to train them is of high quality.
 This project shows a best-practice pattern using [setup/ teardown tasks](airflow-setup-teardown.md), [SQL check operators](airflow-sql-data-quality.md), [task groups](task-groups.md), [Airflow Datasets](airflow-datasets.md) and the [Astro Python SDK](astro-python-sdk.md) to run integrated [data quality](data-quality.md) checks on a newly created relational table before training a classification model.
-The table creation pattern shown is modelled after our internal Astronomer ETL pipelines.
+The table creation pattern shown is modeled after our internal Astronomer ETL pipelines.
 For this example, we use synthetic data about roses, trying to predict to which one of three cultivars a rose belongs based on their stem length, month of blooming, as wells as petal and leaf size.

 ![Two plots side by side showing the results of the RandomForestClassification model.
 The left plot shows a Confusion matrix contrasting the predicted vs the true values for the three cultivars of roses in a heatmap with a large majority of the roses classified correctly.
 The right plot shows an ROC (receiver operating characteristic) curve with a ROC curve area of 0.93.
 The legend also contains the accuracy (0.76) as well as the F1 Score (0.76).
 In the lower right corner of the plot there is a little red rose <3.](/img/examples/use-case-setup-teardown-data-quality_result_plots.png)